This post may contain affiliate links (read more)

 You might also enjoy…8 Useful Tips For New Ebay Sellers

 Hopefully this has been helpful!
-A lot of people are put off from selling on eBay due to the fees but it definitely helps to have a better understanding of how much you’re likely to be charged before you list.
+A lot of people are put off from selling on eBay due to the fees.
+It definitely helps to have a better understanding of the charges you might incur before you list.

 I started Katie Saves while on Maternity Leave to document our adjustment to living on less.
 Now back in work - I blog about making extra money, saving money, getting my life organised and being a new mum.
 Join me!